-Our customers will be able to exchange tickets for less popular performances cheaper (also) than before.
-In addition to the amount saved, the audience experience can also increase as an additional benefit: price-reduced performances attract a larger audience, and actors, musicians and other performers also prefer to play in front of more spectators.
+Our customers can exchange tickets for less popular performances cheaper (also) than before.
+In addition to the amount saved, the audience experience can also increase as an additional benefit: price-reduced performances attract a larger audience, and actors, musicians, and other performers also prefer to play in front of more spectators.

-Some or all of the tickets for high-traffic pieces that have become full in moments in addition to previous pricing may become more expensive.
-As a result of possible price increases, access to these pieces will no longer depend on luck or proper relationships, but on how much those interested can or are willing to pay for tickets.
-It is important, however, that after the initial high level of interest subsides, ticket prices will begin to fall, so that access to later performances will be available to everyone.
+Some or all of the tickets for high-traffic pieces that have become full in moments, in addition to the previous pricing, may become more expensive.
+As a result of possible price increases, access to these pieces will no longer depend on luck or proper relationships but on how much that interested can or are willing to pay for tickets.
+It is important, however, that after the initial high level of interest subsidies, ticket prices will begin to fall so that access to later performances will be available to everyone.

 Many people are unable or unwilling to buy a ticket because they are not sure they will get it on the day of the performance 2-3 months in advance.
-Dynamic pricing, on the other hand, can maintain a ticket quota that is more expensive than the average ticket price, but is expected to be available to viewers until the last days.
+Dynamic pricing, however, can maintain a ticket quota that is more expensive than the average ticket price but is expected to be available to viewers until the last few days.

 How will the price of tickets change with the introduction of dynamic pricing?

-Tickets that have already been purchased cannot be redeemed or exchanged, in accordance with common practice everywhere.
+Tickets that have already been purchased cannot be redeemed or exchanged in accordance with standard practice everywhere.

-Will ticket prices be more expensive with the introduction of dynamic pricing?
+Will ticket prices be higher with the introduction of dynamic pricing?

-As a result of dynamically pricing, ticket prices change over time, so tickets for the same performance can be exchanged at multiple prices.
-The average price of dynamically priced tickets is popularmay be cheaper and more expensive than previously statically priced tickets, depending on the level of supply (more precisely, the current relationship between supply and demand).
+As a result of dynamic pricing, ticket prices change over time, so tickets for the same performance can be exchanged at multiple prices.
+The average price of dynamically priced tickets that is popular may be cheaper and more expensive than previously statically priced tickets, depending on the level of supply (more precisely, the current relationship between supply and demand).